turris-cz/reforis-plugins-template/reforis-{{cookiecutter.plugin_name_kebab}}/README.md

-# reForis {{cookiecutter.name}} plugin
+# reForis {{cookiecutter.name}} Plugin

 {{cookiecutter.description}}

-To learn more about the plugin system see documentation of [reForis](https://gitlab.labs.nic.cz/turris/reforis).
+To learn more about the plugin system see documentation of [reForis](https://gitlab.nic.cz/turris/reforis).

 ## Installing reForis Python package

-By default, the latest version of reForis package is installed automatically when executing `make prepare-dev` command.
-If you wish to use development (editable) version from a local directory run `make install-local-reforis`.
-This assumes that reForis is in `reforis` directory alongside plugin directory.
+By default, the latest version of the reForis package is automatically installed when executing the `make prepare-dev` command.
+If you wish to use the development (editable) version from a local directory, run `make install-local-reforis`.
+It assumes that reForis is in the `reforis` directory alongside the plugin directory.

-Please note that you still need to upload reForis code to the router for changes to be taken into account.
+Please note that you still need to upload the reForis code to the router to consider changes.